ajh30117/SunSymbolsWebsite/src/content/posts/2023-02-05-andrew-etter’s-modern-technical-writing-8-essential-practices.md

 One of my favorite poets and lyricists once commented on her creative process, “if you read, you’ll write.”

-As a writer, I think about that a lot — to create worthwhile output, you need good input.
+As a writer, I think about that line a lot.
+To create worthwhile output, you need good input.

-To write clear and comprehensive docs, you need to understand the product as thoroughly as possible — thoroughly enough to take your research further by asking pointed and specific questions to the right people.
+To produce clear and comprehensive docs, you need enough input to understand the product thoroughly.
+How?
+Researching, testing, and then pushing your understanding further by asking pointed and specific questions to the right people.

 To get your answers swiftly and smoothly, Etters advises being well-prepared for meetings, batching questions, and showing respect and gratitude for people’s time.

-Then, writing down all the knowledge you’ve curated is the final step in the process.
-This probably shouldn’t take more than 10% of your time.
+Writing down all the knowledge you’ve curated is the final step in the process, and probably shouldn’t take more than 10% of your time.

 ## 2. BFD (What’s BFD?)

 It’s basic functional documentation.
 And it means you’ve answered the most fundamental questions about your product.
 The questions are:

-* What’s the product and why would someone want it?
+* What is the product and why would someone want it?
 * How does the product fit into a broader ecosystem (if at all)?
 Does it have any dependencies?
 * Where can someone acquire this product?
 If there are multiple distribution packages, which should they choose?
 * Where do they install the product?
 What are the basic configuration options?
 * What does a simple, start-to-finish operation look like?

-Answering these questions gives you direction for creating a baseline level of content, and not overwhelming users with too much content.
+Answering these questions gives you direction for creating a baseline level of content, and avoids overwhelming users with too much content.

 ## 3. Write with style